David-Way/david-way.github.io/content/blog/accessibility-bootcamp-takeaways/accessibility-bootcamp-takeaways.md

 Treat accessibility defects as defects and prioritize them based on the impact on the excluded user (permanently disabled) and the downstream benefits to all other users (temporarily and situationally disabled).

-Develop a mature accessibility program.
+Attend accessibility courses and recognize employees willing to develop and contribute accessibility skills to the product and company as part of their career advancement.

+Adhoc accessibility audits (or tune-ups) are a good way to get started but it's far better to catch issues before they happen.
+Be proactive about accessibility issues by adding automated accessibility testing and linters into the Integration/Delivery pipeline and by developing a mature accessibility program.
 Raise awareness across the team/set processes and standards.

-Have accessibility specialists/champions and a11y-focused team communication channels to share knowledge.
+Establish accessibility specialists/champions and a11y-focused team communication channels to share knowledge.

-Attend accessibility courses and recognize employees willing to develop and contribute accessibility skills to the product and company as part of their career advancement.

 Learn about the [POUR principles](https://www.w3.org/WAI/fundamentals/accessibility-principles/):